Finding the right genealogical organizing system…...........

 - Rely on paper to do the remembering for you.
 Keep notes about only one individual, one family, or one location per sheet of paper.
 I strongly recommend that you use 8 ½ by 11 inch paper for all that you do.
 Any sticky notes you use should only be for short term help in locating information.
 Take all notes in pen or on the computer—no pencil.
 Using forms or developing your own personal “rules” for note taking will help you organize your notes in a way that will be more understandable later.
 Many of the major online family history sites have made forms available for free in their learning centers.

-- Make use of the snipping tool in windows to capture information on the screen.
-Note taking programs such as MS One Note or Evernote have built in clipper tools.
+- Make use of the snipping tool to capture information on the screen.

 - Color coded labels or tabs and even binders can be helpful.
 Avoid using colored file folders; you will never end up with the right amount of the color you need.